fkie-cad/Logprep/README.md

 The environment can either be started with a Logprep container or without one.
 To start it without Logprep, the command `docker-compose up -d` can be executed from within the quickstart directory.
-It starts and connects Kafka, ZooKeeper, Logstash, Opensearch and Kibana.
+It starts and connects Kafka, ZooKeeper, Logstash, Opensearch and Opensearch Dashboards.
 Logprep can be then started from the host once the quickstart environment is running and fully loaded.
 The Logprep configuration file `quickstart/exampledata/config/pipeline.yml` can be used to